Cuckoo clock: First modern cuckoo clocks

-In 1629, many decades before clockmaking was established in the Black Forest, an Augsburg merchant by the name of Philipp Hainhofer (1578–1647) penned one of the first known descriptions of a modern cuckoo clock.
-In Dresden, he visited the Kunstkammer (Cabinet of curiosities) of Prince Elector August von Sachsen.
-One of the rooms contained a chiming clock with a moving bird, a cuckoo announcing every quarter of an hour, which he briefly described as: "A beautiful chiming clock, inside a cuckoo, indicating the quarter hours with its beak and call, the hours with its flapping wings and pour sugar from its tail" (translated from the German).
-Hainhofer does not describe what this clock may have looked like and who built it.
-This piece is no longer part of the Dresden Green Vault collection, but appears in a 1619 inventory book as: "In addition, there is also a new entry.
-1 Clock with a cuckoo that yells.
-It stands on a black pedestal made of ebony on the barber's chest" (translated from the German).
+An Augsburg merchant named Philipp Hainhofer (1578–1647) wrote the first known description of a modern cuckoo clock in 1629, many decades before clockmaking was established in the Black Forest.
+He visited the Kunstkammer (Cabinet of curiosities) of Prince Elector August von Sachsen in Dresden.
+One of the rooms contained a chiming clock with a moving bird, a cuckoo announcing every quarter of an hour which he described as "a beautiful chiming clock, inside a cuckoo, indicating the quarter hours with its beak and call, the hours with its flapping wings and pour sugar from its tail".
+Hainhofer does not describe what this clock looked like and who built it.
+This piece is no longer part of the Dresden Green Vault collection, but it appears in a 1619 inventory book as a "Clock with a cuckoo that yells.
+It stands on a black pedestal made of ebony on the barber's chest".

 Mechanical cuckoo, 1650.
-In addition to a flute player satyr and a rooster, a cuckoo figure is also shown in the left side of the engraving.
+A flute player satyr, a rooster, and a cuckoo figure are shown in the engraving.

 The Dresden timepiece should not have been unique, because the mechanical cuckoo was considered part of the known mechanical arts in the 17th century.
-In a widely known handbook on music, Musurgia Universalis (1650), the scholar Athanasius Kircher describes a mechanical organ with several automated figures, including a mechanical cuckoo.
-This book contains the first documented description—in words and pictures—of how a mechanical cuckoo works.
-Kircher did not invent the cuckoo mechanism, because this book, like his other works, is a compilation of known facts into a handbook for reference purposes.
-The engraving clearly shows all the elements of a mechanical cuckoo.
+Athanasius Kircher's handbook on music Musurgia Universalis (1650) describes a mechanical organ with several automated figures, including a mechanical cuckoo.
+This book contains the first documented description of how a mechanical cuckoo works.
+The book's engraving shows all the elements of a mechanical cuckoo.
 The bird automatically opens its beak and moves both its wings and tail.
-Simultaneously, there is heard the whistle—call of the cuckoo, created by two organ pipes, tuned to a minor or major third.
-There is only one fundamental difference from the Black Forest-type cuckoo mechanism: The functions of Kircher's bird are not governed by a count wheel in a strike train, but a pinned program barrel synchronizes the movements and sounds of the bird.
+Simultaneously, the clock imitates the whistle—call of the cuckoo, created by two organ pipes tuned to a minor or major third.

-On the other hand, in 1669 Domenico Martinelli, in his handbook on elementary clocks Horologi Elementari, suggests using the call of the cuckoo to indicate the hours.
-Starting at that time the mechanism of the cuckoo clock was known.
-Any mechanic or clockmaker, who could read Latin or Italian, knew after reading the books that it was feasible to have the cuckoo announce the hours.